CyanSalt/eslint-plugin-galaxy/docs/rules/no-prototype-as-value.md

 In addition, some built-in methods support manual passing of `thisArgs`, in which case you can actually use prototype methods as values, but this will result in reduced readability and loss of some type information.

+## Options

+This rule has an object option:

+- `"ignores"` ignores specified callees when used as function arguments

 ## Fail

 ```js